-You can book a specific time during my office hours to see me at jenx.youcanbook.me.
+If you need to see me during my office hours, please book a time at jenx.youcanbook.me.
 Appointments can be scheduled in 15-minute increments; if you think you might need a longer visit than 15 minutes, please book more than one time slot.
 If you will be unable to meet with me after having scheduled a time, please delete the appointment at jenx.youcanbook.me, so others may be able to schedule at that time.